fclaerho/buildstack/README.md

 Avoiding having developers design the build system can only be done from types 3.
 The canonical example of types 3 is Make.
-The build manifest can be created and maintained by build engineers as no development is needed.
-The DSL allows to specify the depedency graph and how to walk it (i.e. how to build intermediate and final targets.)
+The build manifest can be written by build engineers in a DSL allowing to specify the dependency graph and how to walk it.
-However, even types 3 do not guarantee a maintainable build system, as it remains far to easy to create custom mechanisms.
+However, even types 3 do not guarantee a maintainable build system, as it might still be easy to create custom mechanisms.

 The canonical example of types 4 is Maven.
 Types 4 enforce configuration over programming:
 They know when and how to build your project, assuming your provide the bootstrap information.

+### Chosing a Build Stack ###

+How to chose a stack? it's easy:
+  1. If there is a **standard build stack**, then however bad it is, use it, and request improvements
+  2. If there is no standard build stack, then pick the **highest type** available according to the above taxonomy.

+Keep in mind that anything below type 4 will be a source of issues at some point.

 ### Classification of Concrete Build Stacks ###